 How to go Pokhara from Kathmandu?
-Here is ideas, tips about ways from Kathmandu to Pokhara.
-Are you worried about how to go Pokhara from Kathmandu?
+Here are ideas, and tips about ways from Kathmandu to Pokhara.
+Are you worried about how to go to Pokhara from Kathmandu?
 Don’t worry about reaching Pokhara from Kathmandu.

-If you think about how to go Pokhara from Kathmandu by road or how to reach Pokhara from Kathmandu or how to get Pokhara from Kathmandu or how to go Pokhara from Kathmandu by Air, then we request you not to worry.
-Here is solution for you about how to go Pokhara from Kathmandu?
+If you think about how to go to Pokhara from Kathmandu by road or how to reach Pokhara from Kathmandu or how to get Pokhara from Kathmandu or how to go to Pokhara from Kathmandu by Air, then we request you not to worry.
+Here is the solution for you about how to go to Pokhara from Kathmandu.

 As we all know that Kathmandu is the capital of Nepal.
 There is only one International airport in Nepal that is located in Kathmandu.
 It means you will take off in Kathmandu.

-Pokhara is one of the most scenic and exciting valley in Nepal.
-Pokhara valley is the ‘Jewel of the mid-west’, second major tourist sport in Nepal and third biggest city of Nepal but the favorite of tourists from around the globe.
+Pokhara is one of the most scenic and exciting valleys in Nepal.
+Pokhara valley is the ‘Jewel of the mid-west, second major tourist sport in Nepal and the third biggest city of Nepal but the favorite of tourists from around the globe.
 Pokhara lies 200 kilometers west of Kathmandu.
 It is the starting point for most of the treks in the Annapurna range area.

-If you want to go Pokhara from Kathmandu by air then it takes only 25 to 30 minutes by flight from Tribhuwan International Airport.
-It’s your decision that how to go Pokhara from Kathmandu.
+If you want to go to Pokhara from Kathmandu by air then it takes only 25 to 30 minutes by flight from Tribhuwan International Airport.
+You decide that how to go to Pokhara from Kathmandu.
 Getting to your destination is the objective but even the journey between these two famed cities is part of the Pokhara experience.

-Don’t believe fully on Google earth for reading Pokhara from Kathmandu by road.
+Don’t believe fully in Google earth for reading Pokhara from Kathmandu by road.
 It’s not easy to feel.
-If you think about going Pokhara by road then it will better to enjoy the road trip from Kathmandu to Pokhara either on regular deluxe Bus drive which will get on Local Buspark of Kathmandu or can hire a private cheufer.
+If you think about going Pokhara by road then it will be better to enjoy the road trip from Kathmandu to Pokhara either on regular deluxe Bus drive which will get on Local Buspark of Kathmandu or can hire a private chauffer.
 Regular deluxe Bus or private hired car driver will fulfill your destination from Kathmandu to Pokhara.

-Flight service is also widely available between two cities, you can choose this if still you not feel safe.
-But we suggest to take one way drive and flight for return, so you can enjoy the both.
+Flight service is also widely available between two cities, you can choose this if still, you not feel safe.
+But we suggest taking one way drive and a flight for return, so you can enjoy both.

-There are daily flights schedules and bus services for Pokhara from Kathmandu.
+There are daily flight schedules and bus services for Pokhara from Kathmandu.

 Itinerary from Kathmandu to Pokhara